daniel-partington/HydroModelBuilder/CONTRIBUTING.md

 ## Docstrings

-Docstrings should follow the sphinxdoc style and are required where the function has one or more of the following:
+Docstrings should follow the sphinx style (which uses [reStructuredText](http://www.sphinx-doc.org/en/master/rest.html)) and are required where the function has one or more of the following:

 * has input parameters
 * more than 3 lines long